apache/beam/website/www/site/content/en/documentation/sdks/python-type-safety.md

 {{< /highlight >}}

 When you call `p.run()`, this code generates an error when trying to execute this transform because `Filter` expects a `PCollection` of integers, but is given a `PCollection` of strings instead.
-With type hints, this error could have been caught at pipeline construction time, before the pipeline even started running.
+With typehints, this error could have been caught at pipeline construction time, before the pipeline even started running.

 The Beam SDK for Python includes some automatic type hinting: for example, some `PTransforms`, such as `Create` and simple `ParDo` transforms, attempt to deduce their output type given their input.
 However, Beam cannot deduce types in all cases.
-Therefore, the recommendation is that you declare type hints to aid you in performing your own type checks.
+Therefore, the recommendation is that you declare typehints to aid you in performing your own type checks.

-## Declaring Type Hints
+## Declaring typehints

-You can declare type hints on callables, `DoFns`, or entire `PTransforms`.
-There are three ways to declare type hints: inline during pipeline construction, as properties of the `DoFn` or `PTransform` using decorators, or as Python 3 type annotations on certain functions.
+You can declare typehints on callables, `DoFns`, or entire `PTransforms`.
+There are three ways to declare typehints: inline during pipeline construction, as properties of the `DoFn` or `PTransform` using decorators, or as Python 3 type annotations on certain functions.

-You can always declare type hints inline, but if you need them for code that is going to be reused, declare them as annotations or decorators.
+You can always declare typehints inline, but if you need them for code that is going to be reused, declare them as annotations or decorators.
-For example, if your `DoFn` requires an `int` input, it makes more sense to declare the type hint for the input as an annotation of the arguments to `process` (or a property of the `DoFn`) rather than inline.
+For example, if your `DoFn` requires an `int` input, it makes more sense to declare the typehint for the input as an annotation of the arguments to `process` (or a property of the `DoFn`) rather than inline.

 Using Annotations has the added benefit of allowing use of a static type checker (such as mypy) to additionally type check your code.
 If you already use a type checker, using annotations instead of decorators reduces code duplication.
 However, annotations do not cover all the use cases that decorators and inline declarations do.
 For instance, they do not work for lambda functions.

-### Declaring Type Hints Using Type Annotations
+### Declaring typehints Using Type Annotations

 _New in version 2.21.0._

-To specify type hints as annotations on certain functions, use them as usual and omit any decorator hints or inline hints.
+To specify typehints as annotations on certain functions, use them as usual and omit any decorator hints or inline hints.

 Annotations are currently supported on: